NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/05-vector-raster-integration-advanced/05-vector-raster-integration-advanced.md

 creating maps.

 Sometimes we have a raster file that is much larger than our study area or area of interest.
-It is often most efficient to crop the raster to the extent of our study area to keep reduce file sizes as we process our data.
+In this case, it is often most efficient to crop the raster to the extent of our study area to reduce file sizes as we process our data.

-Cropping a raster can also be useful when creating pretty maps so that the raster layer matches the extent of the desired vector layers.
+Cropping a raster can also be useful when creating visually appealing maps so that the raster layer matches the extent of the desired vector layers.

 ### Import Data